March 2023 Border Entrepreneurial Challenge

 Monica Acosta-Alvarado

-Dr. Erika Martínez Lugo was born in Querétaro City, in central Mexico, and has been happily living in Mexicali for almost 24 years.
-She holds a BA in Modern Languages (English), a Master’s in Education and a PhD in Linguistics.
-She has been teaching for more than 28 years, 23 of those have been for the Autonomous University of Baja California (UABC).
+Dr. Erika Martínez Lugo holds a BA in Modern Languages (English), a Master’s in Education, and a PhD in Linguistics.
+She has been teaching for more than 28 years, 23 of which have been for the Autonomous University of Baja California (UABC).
 She is a research professor and a member of the National Research System (level 1) since 2023.
 Her areas of research are Code-Switching, Language Transfer and the Language Teaching Training process.
-Dr. Martínez Lugo is passionate about teaching and what she enjoys the most is guiding students in their teaching training process through analyzing and discussing case studies about the teaching-learning process and reflecting about the teacher´s role.
-Learning along with students and from her students has been an enriching experience and Dr. Martínez Lugo thinks teaching has a very important role in the future for students, the city, the state and the country.
+Dr. Martínez Lugo is passionate about teaching, and what she enjoys the most is guiding students in their teaching training process through analyzing and discussing case studies about the teaching-learning process and reflecting about the teacher’s role.
+Learning along with students and from her students has been an enriching experience, and Dr. Martínez Lugo thinks teaching has a very important role in the future for students, the city, the state, and the country.

 Linda Elliott-Nelson

-Dr. Elliott-Nelson earned a Ph.D. in Education from Walden University, an M.B.A. and an M.A. in Spanish from Arizona State University, and a B.A. degree from Northern Arizona University.
-Her activities have included co-founding the Yuma Youth Town Hall; founding and coordinating the Gifted Summer Academy for 4th – 8th graders; co-coordinating the Binational Conference on Education with Baja California, Mexico; serving on the national Modern Language Association Committee on 2-year Colleges; and evaluating employee Spanish language proficiency for the City of Yuma.
-She was honored with the Heart of Yuma Philanthropist of the Year 2022 in Yuma County, the Shirley Agnos Legacy Award from Arizona Town Hall in 2022, the Arizona Women in Higher Education Woman of the Year in 2021, the International Athena Leadership Award in 2019, the Outstanding University/College Educator Award from the Arizona Language Association in 2000 and the Teacher of the Year from Arizona Western College in 1999.
+Dr. Elliott-Nelson earned a PhD in Education from Walden University, an MBA and an MA in Spanish from Arizona State University, and a BA from Northern Arizona University.
+Her activities have included co-coordinating the Binational Conference on Education with Baja California, Mexico.
+She was honored with the Heart of Yuma Philanthropist of the Year 2022 in Yuma County, the Arizona Women in Higher Education Woman of the Year in 2021, and the International Athena Leadership Award in 2019.

 Speakers